jihghong/demo-driven/showcase/demo/README.md

 sorting.py: output changed, see sorting.py.html
 ```

-The output of each script is updated in `*.txt`, while the previous baseline is preserved as `.old` files.
+The output of each script is updated in `*.txt`, while the previous baseline is preserved as `.tx~` files.
 You can open the corresponding `.html` files to visually inspect the differences.

 At this point, the directory becomes like the contents of `showcase/demo/modified/`.